 3 tablespoons sesame oil

-3 tablespoons honey’
+3 tablespoons honey

 4 tablespoons toasted sesame seeds

-Remove chicken wings from skillet and place on a platter.
+Remove the chicken wings from the skillet and place them on a platter.
 Stir the blended cornstarch into the remaining oil in the skillet, cooking until slightly thickened.
 Stir in honey and heat again, mixing well.
-Remove from heat and pour over chicken wings.
-Sprinkle sesame seeds on top.
-Garnish with sprigs of mint and orange slices and it’s ready to serve.

-Serve with steamed brown rice, jasmine rice or rice pilaf and a big mixed green salad with candied walnuts or pecans.
+Serve with steamed brown rice, jasmine rice, or rice pilaf, and a big mixed green salad with candied walnuts or pecans.